toddaustin/toggl-api-js/README.md

 A simple js script calling the toggl reporting API.
 Outputs a projects name and total weekly time in HH:MM:SS.

-No jQuery necessary.
+Plain js: report.js

+For jQuery users: report-ajax-example.js

-Script resides in js/reports.js.
+Script resides in js directory.
 Html provided for example usage.

 Simply call the function with Your Project ID and container class name as paramenters (See index.html for usage):